 If all this sounds like way too much time and effort, you can pay to have someone else do the work for you — or at least some of it.
-DeleteMe puts in requests to remove your information from upt to 19 major databases, which effectively removes you from a lot of aggregator searches like Pipl.
+DeleteMe puts in requests to remove your information from up to 19 major databases, which effectively removes you from a lot of aggregator searches like Pipl.
 After making its deletion requests, it keeps monitoring those sites in case anything else pops up.
 While it's still your responsibility to be sure you aren't putting too much information on social media where anyone can easily find it, DeleteMe will keep your info off of the major search sites and send you a privacy report every three months to keep you informed.

-As of March 3, 2021, DeleteMe services start at $69 per year for one person for 7 sites or $129 per year for 19 sites.
-That's not a cheap thrill, but if you weigh the time it would take to individually remove yourself from each of these sites, you may find it worthwhile.
+As of March 3, 2021, DeleteMe services start at $129 per year for 19 sites, 2 people for $229 per year or 2 people for 2 years for $349.
+That's not cheap, but if you weigh the time it would take to individually remove yourself from each of these sites, you may find it worthwhile.

 Can anyone find me online now?

 Even after going through all of these steps, it's possible that you won't completely vanish from the internet.
 If you're active online, especially if you maintain social media accounts, having some kind of online footprint is hard to avoid.
 Many online searches simply aggregate publicly available information, and there's always the possibility that new data will appear.